u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Edit Record
+- Edit mode will be entered if the user choose to edit an item in the 'Show Record' page.
+- In this example, Employee ID, Salary, Employment Form and Phone Number will be modified.
+- Leave the new value blank if you do not want to change it.
 ```
 Which item you want to edit: 1
 Current Employee ID = 00000001, New Employee ID (Press Enter if No Change): 00000888